EducloudAI/AI-Integration-Framework/README.md

 The AI Integration Framework takes a fundamentally different approach by acting as a meta framework: a unifying architecture that connects business, technology, governance and learning into one coherent system.
 It translates recommendations into concrete actions, and actions into valuable, distinct components within the framework.

-The framework introduces twelve innovations that make it uniquely powerful.
+The framework introduces eight innovations that make it uniquely powerful.

 ---